department-of-veterans-affairs/va.gov-cms/tests/locust/README.md

 `locust -f locustLoginTest.py --host="http://localhost:32776" --no-web  -c 2 -r 1 --run-time 1m
 `

-Where `-c` is the numer of Locust users to spawn, and `-r` specifies the hatch rate (number of users to spawn per second).
+Where `-c` is the number of Locust users to spawn, and `-r` specifies the hatch rate (number of users to spawn per second).